anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

 ##### Water Sensor Threshold Configuration Implementation

+The water sensor threshold, that determines when water ingress should be reported.

 ![Water Sensor Threshold Configuration Screen](docs/mobile_smart_home_diy_camper_screen_06_system_settings_4_water_sensor.jpg)

 ##### Sideboard Distance Threshold Configuration Implementation

+As Line Follower IR Sensor (TCRT5000) can be influenced by the incidence of light (depending on where the control unit is physically installed), you are able to configure the distance threshold of the sideboard control unit.

 ![Sideboard Distance Threshold Configuration Screen](docs/mobile_smart_home_diy_camper_screen_06_system_settings_5_sideboard_distance.jpg)

 ##### Sideboard Touch Threshold Configuration Implementation

+The sideboard touch threshold, that controls how sensitive the touch area at the sideboard control unit should react.

 ![Sideboard Touch Threshold Configuration Screen](docs/mobile_smart_home_diy_camper_screen_06_system_settings_6_sideboard_touch.jpg)

 ##### Bed Distance Threshold Configuration Implementation

+As Line Follower IR Sensor (TCRT5000) can be influenced by the incidence of light (depending on where the control unit is physically installed), you are able to configure the distance threshold of the bedroom control unit.

 ![Bed Distance Threshold Configuration Screen](docs/mobile_smart_home_diy_camper_screen_06_system_settings_7_bed_distance.jpg)

 ##### Bed Touch Threshold Configuration Implementation

+The bed touch threshold, that controls how sensitive the touch area at the bedroom control unit should react.

 ![Bed Touch Threshold Configuration Screen](docs/mobile_smart_home_diy_camper_screen_06_system_settings_8_bed_touch.jpg)